webpack/react-starter/NOTES/HowStuffWorks.md

 - defines routines to handle JSON API read/writes (package superagent), and
 - sets up a queue that only allows one REST request at a time, and aggregates subsequent changes.
   These are then sent as one request.. :question:
 - and ultimately constructs the two respective `ItemStore` objects (based on `app/mainStoresDescriptions.js`) to which it assigns these routines, queue, and the initial data.
-This initial data may have been inserted when `app/prerender.html`.
+This initial data may have been inserted via `app/prerender.html` and `app/`.
 - These are then exported back to `config/app.jsx`, along with a store named `Router`.

 The store `Router` just holds a `transition` value which is later read in `Application/index.jsx` to show "loading..." in UI.
 The stores `TodoList` and `TodoItem` only have minor differences.

+If you wonder where the default data is inserted, see (#how-the-server-db-works).

 ### Stores in use